joakimk/starsystem/README.md

 The rough idea is to build a spaceship game where you can move around within a star system.

+When/if there is ever enough game there I hope to add multiplayer through the phoenix server.

 **Status:** Basic hot-code-reload setup done.
 Not much of a game yet.

 # Dev